Nerida and Gabe’s story

 Being prepared for uninvited conversations.
 I received many questions and comments from people that were well intended but can come across as insensitive.
 Often these caught me off guard but it helped almost expecting them and reminding myself people don’t know what to say and they definitely don’t mean to upset you.
 Being prepared with how much information you want to share I think will help these difficult moments.

 One of the hardest questions from strangers was “first baby?”
 I lied in the beginning because I didn’t know what to say then felt guilt for hours after that I hadn’t acknowledged Mia.
-My rehearsed response now is “no 4th baby” their next question might be “how old are they?” and I respond “Mia would have been 6 this year, 4, 2 and my 4th arriving very soon”.
+My rehearsed response now is “no 4th baby” their next question might be “how old are they?” and I respond “Mia would have been 7 this year, 5, 3 and 1”.
 Some people will ask more questions but that’s usually it.

 Another personal decision is whether you decide to keep the belongings you purchased for your baby that died.
 We decided returning all the large items like bassinet, pram and rocking chair was the best decision for us.
 The shop we returned everything to was so understanding.
 It was outside their return policy time frame but they were incredibly supportive.
 With her clothes we decided to gift special pieces to friends and family who had baby girls which was really special for both them and us.
 We did keep a few pieces that we have used with the boys like baby blankets and sleep suits.